-INDEE OF CONTENTS

-PURPOSES OF BOOKLET 4
+PURPOSES OF MANUAL 4

 OUR MISSION 5

 ACADEMIC CALENDAR 6

 ACADEMIC COLLEGE DIRECTORIES 7

 WHAT THE BEST COLLEGE TEACHERS DO 9

 SECTION I: STARTING THE SEMESTER 10

 A. The Student Body at Kean University 10

 B. Course Syllabus Information 10

 1. General Education Rubrics 12

 C. Assessment of Student Learning and Development 12

 D. Undergraduate Grading Policy 13

 E. Instructional Support Services 13

-F. Procedure for Class Cancellation 14
+F. Procedure for Class Cancellation 15

 G. Procedures for Emergencies 15

 H. CampusAlert TM system 15

 I. Faculty ID Cards 16

 J. E-Mail Web Account Form 16

+K. Kean Live 16

 SECTION II: REGISTRATION PROCEDURES 17

 A. Registration Calendar (Add/Drop Dates) 17

 B. Closed Sections: Overload Authorization Procedures 18

 C. Verification of Official Enrollment 18

 D. Section Verification Lists 19

 E. Never Attended Students 19

-SECTION III: ACADEMIC POLICIES AND PROCEDURES 21 A. Class Attendance Policy 21
+SECTION III: ACADEMIC POLICIES AND PROCEDURES 21

+A. Class Attendance Policy 21

 B. Academic Integrity Policy 21

-C. Grade Recalculation Policy 23
+C. Grade Recalculation Policy 22

 D. Academic Amnesty Policy 23

 E. Pass/Fail Option 23

 F. The Audit Policy 24

+G. Midterm Progress Reporting 24

-G. Withdrawal from Courses 24
+H. Withdrawal from Courses 26

-H. Incomplete Grades 25
+I. Incomplete Grades 26

-I. Semester Grade Reporting 27
+J. Semester Grade Reporting 29

-J. Change of Grades 28
+K. Change of Grades 29

-K. Grade Grievances 28
+L. Grade Grievances 30

-SECTION IV: ACADEMIC STRUCTURE AT KEAN UNIVERSITY 30
+SECTION IV: ACADEMIC STRUCTURE AT KEAN UNIVERSITY 31

-A. The Structure of Baccalaureate Degree Program 30
+A. The Structure of Baccalaureate Degree Program 31

-B. General Education Program 31
+B. General Education Program 32

-C. Academic Advisement 38
+C. Academic Advisement 39

-D. Student Support Services 39
+D. Student Support Services 40

-1. Counseling Center 39
+1. Office of Counseling, Disability, Alcohol and Other Drug Services 40

-2. Disability Services 39
+2. Disability Services 40

-3. Community Standards and Student Conduct 40
+3. Community Standards and Student Conduct 41

-4. University Police 41
+4. University Police 42

-5. The Nancy Thompson Library Learning Commons 41
+5. The Nancy Thompson Library Learning Commons 42

-6. Bookstore 41
+6. Bookstore 42

-7. Cougar Card Office 42
+7. Cougar Card Office 43

-8. East Campus Shuttle 42
+8. East Campus Shuttle 43

-E. The Office of Research and Sponsored Programs 42
+E. The Office of Research and Sponsored Programs 43

-F. Graduate Program Information 42
+F. Graduate Program Information 43

-SECTION V: CONCLUSION 45
+SECTION V: CONCLUSION 46

-PURPOSES OF BOOKLET
+PURPOSES OF THIS MANUAL

-The primary focus of this booklet is on the academic policies and procedures that will affect your course(s) and the students who are enrolled.
+The primary focus of this manual is on the academic policies and procedures that will affect your course(s) and the students who are enrolled.
 There also are sections containing general information about Kean University and about some of the resources that are available to you.
-It is hoped that the material in this booklet will assist you in the preparation of materials for classroom use at the start of the semester and that some of the information will serve as a stimulus for you to reflect on your goals and objectives for the coming semester.
+It is hoped that the material in this manual will assist you in the preparation of materials for classroom use at the start of the semester and that some of the information will serve as a stimulus for you to reflect on your goals and objectives for the coming semester.

 As a classroom instructor, you are a very important medium for communication of information about academic policies, procedures, and deadlines to your students.
-Section II of the booklet contains information about the registration calendar and enrollment verification procedures.
+Section II of the manual contains information about the registration calendar and enrollment verification procedures.
 Your attention to this information will help insure the uniform administration of academic policies and procedures.

-Your executive director/department chairperson should be consulted for additional information about any of the policies and procedures contained in this booklet.
-Comprehensive statements of the regulations at Kean University and of academic policies and procedures may be found in the University Catalog and on the website at www.kean.edu under Academic Affairs.
+Your executive director/department chairperson should be consulted for additional information about any of the policies and procedures contained in this manual.
+Comprehensive statements of the regulations at Kean University and of academic policies and procedures may be found in the University Catalogs (Undergraduate and Graduate) and on the website at www.kean.edu under Academic Affairs.